RedisBloom/RedisBloom/docs/commands/cf.insertnx.md

 <details open><summary><code>ITEMS item...</code></summary>

-One or more items to add.
+One or more items to insert.
 </details>

 ## Optional arguments